perlsyn - Perl syntax

 NOTE§

-I will not be explaining Raku syntax in detail.
+This document does not explain Raku syntax in detail.
 This document is an attempt to guide you from how things work in Perl to the equivalents in Raku.
 For full documentation on the Raku syntax, please see the Raku documentation.

 Free form§